 Prior to 1987, the Company utilized certain products at its chemical facilities that are currently classified as hazardous materials.
 Testing of the groundwater in the areas of the former wastewater treatment impoundments at these facilities disclosed the presence of certain contaminants.
 In addition, several solid waste management units ("SWMUs") at the plant sites have been identified.
 In 1998, the Company completed a Resource Conservation and Recovery Act ("RCRA") Facility Investigation at its Spartanburg plant site, and based on the results, completed a Corrective Measures Study in 2000.
 A Corrective Measures Plan specifying remediation procedures to be performed was submitted in 2000 and the Company received regulatory approval.
-In prior years, remediation projects were completed to clean up all14 SWMUs on the Spartanburg plant site at a cost of approximately \$968,000.
+In prior years, remediation projects were completed to clean up all 14 SWMUs on the Spartanburg plant site at a cost of approximately \$968,000.
 On October 2, 2009, the Company entered into an Asset Purchase Agreement and sold the Spartanburg facilities.
-As part of the Agreement, the purchaser agreed to assume any and all future unidentified environmental liabilities at the site and pay all future annual monitoring and reporting costs required by the RCRA permit required cleanup projects.
+As part of the Agreement, the purchaser agreed to assume any and all future unidentified environmental liabilities at the site and pay all future annual monitoring and reporting costs required by the RCRA permit covering the site.
+The Company has completed all of the RCRA-Permit required cleanup projects.